 For more information on Blackout, Dissertations for Good and Green Week, please see the resources section.

-In addition to this the Student Union has been directly involved with the development of the university’s new ‘Climate Change’ curriculum and has been working with the University on the Responsible Futures initiative; an instutuion award that ensures education for sustainble future is embeded in curriculum and culture.
-The student union felt that the initiative would be a good starting point for the university and its staff, to ensure that the there was a true understanding towards environmental issues and sustainability, before any decisions were made about implementing sustainability into all degrees across the board.
+In addition to this the Student Union has been directly involved with the development of the university’s ‘Climate Change’ curriculum and has been working with the University on the Responsible Futures initiative; an instutuion award that ensures education for sustainble future is embeded in curriculum and culture.
+The student union feels that the initiative is an invaluable mechanism for the university and its staff, to ensure that the there is a true understanding of environmental issues and sustainability with our student members.

-For more information on the University’s plans on ‘Climate Change Education’ and ‘Responsible Futures’, please see the resources section.
+For more information on the Union & University’s plans on ‘Responsible Futures’, please see the resources section.

 The Union also continues to work closely with the university and its Environment & Estates team, to ensure that our student’s ideas and voices are heard with respect to the Environmental impact that the university has upon the planet.